pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

             return F.log_softmax(x, dim=1)

+The constructor defines two ``GCNConv`` layers which get called in the forward pass of our network.
+Note that the non-linearity is not integrated in the ``conv`` calls and hence needs to be applied afterwards (something which is consistent accross all operators in PyTorch Geometric).
-We use ReLU as our non-linear activation function and output a softmax distribution over the number of classes.
+Here, we chose to use ReLU as our intermediate non-linearity between and finally output a softmax distribution over the number of classes.
 Let's train this model on the train nodes for 200 epochs:

 .. code-block:: python